 Our recent studies have demonstrated the roles of sensory stimuli and direct manipulations of activity in neurotransmitter switching in the developing Xenopus hypothalamus, brainstem, and accessory olfactory bulb (Dulcis & Spitzer, 2008; Demarque & Spitzer, 2010; Dulcis et al., in review) and in the adult rat hypothalamus (Dulcis et al. 2013) that change specific behaviors.
 Ongoing projects address the role of motor activity in neurotransmitter switching in the adult mouse midbrain and hippocampus that may regulate procedural learning and neurogenesis.
 We are also investigating neurotransmitter switching generated by environmental mouse models of autism spectrum disorders.

 Nick Spitzer received his Ph.D. from Harvard University and was a postdoctoral fellow at Harvard and University College, London.
 He joined the faculty in 1972 and has been the recipient of a Sloan Fellowship, a Javits Neuroscience Investigator Award and a Guggenheim Fellowship.
-He is editor-in-chief of BrainFacts.org, a fellow of the American Association for the Advancement of Science, a member of the American Academy of Arts and Sciences and the National Academy of Sciences and director of the UCSD Kavli Institute for Brain and Mind.
+He was founding editor-in-chief of BrainFacts.org, and is a fellow of the American Association for the Advancement of Science, a member of the American Academy of Arts and Sciences and the National Academy of Sciences and co-director of the Kavli Institute for Brain and Mind.